 - Is there obvious physical damage to the unit (connectors, cables, body, etc.)?

-- Do the LED lights go through the power up sequence, when connecting the unit to a power source?
-(See User's Manual for specifics on the power-up light sequence.)
+- Do the LED lights cycle through the power up sequence when connecting the unit to a power source?
+(See User's Manual for specifics on the power-up LED sequence.)

-- Does the power source supply go into over-voltage protection (OVP) or over-current protection (OCP) mode, when attempting to power the unit?
+- Does the power source supply go into OVP or over-current protection (OCP) mode when attempting to power the unit?